Concept | Prepare recipe¶

-The Prepare recipe is a visual recipe in DSS that allows you to create data cleansing, normalization, and enrichment scripts in an interactive way.
+The Prepare recipe is a visual recipe in Dataiku that allows you to create data cleansing, normalization, and enrichment scripts in an interactive way.

-This is achieved by assembling a series of transformation steps from a library of more than 90 processors.
+An essential advantage of the Prepare recipe is its library of more than 100 data processors.
 Most processors are designed to handle one specific task, such as filtering rows, rounding numbers, extracting regular expressions, concatenating or splitting columns, and much more.

 In addition to directly adding steps from the processor library, you can add steps to the script in a number of other ways.